 The identification of references within the text of the essay/paper may vary according to the preferred style of the journal or the preferred style of the department or lecturer.
 For example superscript may be preferred when referencing. eg. Example2;

-The Vancouver System assigns a number to each reference as it is cited.
+The Vancouver sequential number system assigns a number to each reference as it is cited.
 A number must be used even if the author(s) is named in the sentence/text. e.g. Smith10 has argued that...

 When multiple references are cited at a given place in the text, use a hyphen to join the first and last numbers that are inclusive.
 Use commas (without spaces) to separate non‐inclusive numbers in a multiple citation e.g. (2,3,4,5,7,10) is abbreviated to (2‐5,7,10).